moorepants/dissertation/physicalparameters.rst

 experiments of beating-like phenomena for some of the parts at particular orientations.
 Roland and Massing, [Roland1971]_, also encountered this problem and used a bearing to prevent the torsional pendulum from swinging.
-:ref:`Figure 15 <figBeating>` shows an example of the beating like phenomena.
+:ref:`Figure 7.15<figBeating>` shows an example of the beating like phenomena.
 I used Roland and Massing's solution to prevent this in the Davis measurements.

 .. _figBeating: